 2. Bird feeders - another great option for upcycling toilet paper rolls and one that gives a very long life to the toilet paper roll.
 All you need to do is poke a couple of holes in the tube and run a string through it to make a little hook.
 After that, smear a little peanut butter on the roll and some bird feed and hang it outside.
 Once it is eaten through, you can cover it again or compost it.

 3. Organizer - a great option if you have little ones around.
 There can be all sorts of pens, crayons, markers - etc. So let’s keep everything organized.
 Make some labels and throw them on some toilet paper rolls and use them to keep all of the odds and ends together

 It’s amazing to think that something small like recycling toilet paper rolls can make a huge difference for our environment.
 Whether that’s upcycling to make fun DIY projects for your home or learning how to properly recycle paper, our collective small acts will make waves for tree-free paper products.

 We hope you enjoyed learning a little about how you can recycle toilet paper rolls in your home!
+Looking for more eco-friendly ideas?
+Look no further than Reel Paper!
+Our bamboo toilet paper, recycled paper towels, and bulk toilet paper are the perfect solution for those who want to reduce their environmental impact without sacrificing quality.
 Follow along the Reel Talk blog for some more sustainability tips like this.